andrsdt/andrsdt/README.md

 # Hi there 👋 I'm Andrés

-I'm a senior year student of Software Engineering at the University of Seville.
-I'm mainly interested in web technologies (React JS, TailwindCSS, Bootstrap...) and backend development (Spring Boot, Express.js, MongoDB, MySQL...), although I'm also interested in other fields of computer science.
+I'm a software engineer graduated from University of Sevilla.
+I'm mainly interested in web technologies (Typescript, React, TailwindCSS...) and backend/DB development (Django, Express.js, MongoDB, MySQL...), although I'm also interested in other fields of computer science.
 I'm always learning new languages, frameworks, design patterns and data structures to apply in my projects.

 - 🌍  I'm based in Seville, Spain
 - 📩  You can contact me at [andresdt@pm.me](mailto:andresdt@pm.me)
-- 🧠  I'm currently learning Big Data and Cybersecurity
 - 🤝  I'm open to collaborating on interesting projects
 - 🎼  I enjoy learning music theory in my free time
 - ⌨️  Fun fact: I like to build weird custom keyboards